Bouvier Beale: Personal life

 Beale and his family resided in the historic 1906 Italian Renaissance-styled home Cedarcroft in Glen Cove on Long Island, and in 1971, built their summer home in Bridgehampton, New York.
 Beale spent his weekends and summers on Long Island at the Piping Rock Club, Jones Beach, and Bridgehampton.

 Beale was raised a Catholic by his mother, but was an atheist and nihilist in his adulthood.
 It was Beale's belief that Karl Marx "had it right about religion."

-Beale died on May 3, 1994 in Glen Cove.
+Beale died on May 3, 1994, in Glen Cove.
 His funeral service was held at St. John's Episcopal Church of Lattingtown in Locust Valley on Long Island.
 His eulogy was given by his son Christopher Beale.

 Grey Gardens

 Despite a successful career in law, Beale was best known for playing an active role in trying to persuade his mother Big Edie and sister Little Edie to vacate and sell their Grey Gardens estate in East Hampton.
-He and his brother Phelan refused to pay for the home's utilities and upkeep in order to cause the women to leave the dilapidated mansion.
+He and his brother Phelan refused to pay for the home's utilities and upkeep in order to compel the women to leave the dilapidated mansion.
 After the Suffolk County Health Department raided the mansion on October 22, 1971, Sidney Beckwith of the health department contacted Beale to convey the report of his inspection.
 Beale responded, “Mr. Beckwith, you’ve described it very well, but it’s nothing new—Mother is the original hippie."
 After his first cousins Jacqueline Kennedy Onassis and Lee Radziwill came to the aid of Big Edie and Little Edie by having the mansion repaired and cleaned to meet health, sanitation, and building codes, Beale reluctantly paid the back property taxes on the estate.